wkrettek/youmirror-py/README.md

 `poetry install --no-dev`

-youmirror is intended for python 3.9 and higher
+youmirror is intended for **python 3.9** and higher

 ## Description

+So often you will make a playlist of your favorite videos, and as you return to it over the years, some videos will go private or be taken down due to copyright, and they will disappear forever.
 There are a lot of sites out there that will let you paste a youtube link and download a youtube video relatively quickly.
-You can even use youtube-dl or pytube to download youtube videos relatively quickly.
-But writing a script to manage downloading and organizing of whole channels or playlists is time-consuming and one-offs don't really make a consistent management system.
+But a lot of times those sites are riddled with ads, or don't offer downloads of high quality videos.
+There are python libraries out there that will let you download videos, but they just output to one directory by default, and that doesn't make a consistent management system.
+Or you might forget which videos you already have and you don't want to bother redownloading them.
 This library is designed to address that issue.

-With youmirror and the accompanying CLI you can spin up an archive filetree and quickly download videos with a single link!
+With youmirror and the accompanying CLI you can use any youtube link to add videos to your mirror and easily sync your filetree to what's on the web.
+Youmirror wil automatically spin up a filetree and organize files so you don't have to.
+You can use youmirror to automatically check for new videos on playlists and channels and add them to your mirror.
+You can specify the quality of videos you want to download and youmirror will skip videos that are already downloaded.
+Once added, you can easily keep track of what is in your mirror.

 ## CLI

 You can easily interact with youmirror using the command line tool.
 Create a new mirror with the `new` command.

 `youmirror new [folder]`